Matheus1714/operation-center/README.md

 sudo ./cosmos-control.sh start
 ```

 With this command, a container will be created in [Docker](https://www.docker.com/) with the application running.
-After all operations are done, just enter the address: [http://localhost:2900](http://localhost:2900).
+After all operations are done, just enter the address: <a href="http://localhost:2900" target="_blank" >http://localhost:2900</a>.

 To stop using the container, just use: